robin-hartmann/bug-w10-auth/README.md

 # bug-w10-auth

-A minimal working example on how to reproduce a crash on Windows 10 Mobile devices after the authentication dialog pops up
+A minimal working example for reproducing a crash on Windows 10 Mobile devices

 ## Getting Started